-Figure 376: Configuring IGMP Filtering and Throttling Interface Settings messages (equivalent to IGMPv2 query, report, and leave messages).
-MLDv2 control packets include MLDv2 query and report messages, as well as MLDv1 report and done messages.
+Figure 374: Configuring IGMP Filtering and Throttling Interface Settings include MLDv2 guery and report messages, as well as MLDv1 report and done messages.

 Multicast Listener Discovery (MLD) snooping operates on IPv6 traffic and performs a similar function to IGMP snooping for IPv4.
 That is, MLD snooping dynamically configures switch ports to limit IPv6 multicast traffic so that it is forwarded only to ports with users that want to receive it.
 This reduces the flooding of IPv6 multicast packets in the specified VLANs.